reimark/writing/blog/switch-to-https-now-for-free.md

 A quick overview: to use HTTPS on the web today, you need to obtain a certificate file that's signed by a company that browsers trust.
 Once you have it, you tell your web server where it is, where your associated private key is, and open up port 443 for business.
 You don't necessarily have to be a professional software developer to do this, but you do need to be **okay with the command line**, and comfortable configuring **a web server you control**.

 Most certificates cost money, but at Micah Lee's [suggestion](https://twitter.com/micahflee/status/368163493049933824), I used [StartSSL](https://www.startssl.com).
 They're who the [EFF](https://www.eff.org/) uses, and **their basic certificates for individuals are free**.

+There are two things that could cost you $$.
+One is that if your site is commercial in nature, they'll ask you to pay for a higher level certificate.
+More importantly, if your certificate needs to be revoked someday, StartCom will [charge you a $30 fee](https://www.startssl.com/?app=25#72).
+While revocation has generally been rare, the recently discovered [Heartbleed](http://heartbleed.com/) exploit is an example where a huge portion of the Internet has had to revoke their keys.
+For some people who had issued a large number of free certificates, this turned out to be expensive.

-(They'll ask you to pay for a higher level certificate if your site is commercial in nature.)
-The catch is that their website is difficult to use at first — especially if you're new to the concepts and terminology behind SSL certificates (like me).
+Still, StartCom makes getting started with SSL simple and inexpensive.
+Their website is difficult to use at first — especially if you're new to the concepts and terminology behind SSL certificates (like me).
 Fortunately, it's not actually that hard; it's just a lot of small steps.

 Below, we'll go step by step through signing up with StartSSL and creating your certificate.
 We'll also cover installing it via nginx, but you can use the certificate with whatever web server you want.